GoogleChrome/web.dev/src/site/content/en/learn/images/jpeg/index.md

 ## Using JPEG

 You might feel a little overwhelmed by all this information.
-There's good news for your day-to-day work, though: the more technical specifics of JPEG compression are abstracted away, instead exposed as a single “quality” setting: an integer from 0 to 100.
+There's good news for your day-to-day work, though: the more technical specifics of JPEG compression are abstracted away, instead exposed as a single "quality" setting: an integer from 0 to 100.
 0 provides the smallest possible file size, and as you might expect, the worst possible visual quality.
 As you progress from 0 to 100 both the quality and the file size increase.
-This setting is subjective, of course—not every tool will interpret a value of “75” the same way, and perceptual quality always varies according to the content of the image.
+This setting is subjective, of course—not every tool will interpret a value of "75" the same way, and perceptual quality always varies according to the content of the image.

 To understand how this compression setting works, let's use a common web-based tool for optimizing image files: [Squoosh](https://squoosh.app/).

-[Squoosh](https://squoosh.app/)—maintained by the Chrome team—provides a side-by-side comparison between different methods of encoding and configuring image outputs, with configuration options ranging from a 0-100 global “quality” slider, to the ability to fine-tune details of chrominance vs. luminance resampling.
-The lower the “quality” number, the higher the compression, and the smaller the resulting file will be.
+[Squoosh](https://squoosh.app/)—maintained by the Chrome team—provides a side-by-side comparison between different methods of encoding and configuring image outputs, with configuration options ranging from a 0-100 global "quality" slider, to the ability to fine-tune details of chrominance vs. luminance resampling.
+The lower the "quality" number, the higher the compression, and the smaller the resulting file will be.

 {% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/17U3oSBnmzOXCvFPu0dV.png", alt="The Squoosh settings panel, with the quality slider highlighted.", width="800", height="783" %}

-Here, with the “quality” set to 60, the file size is reduced by 79%.
+Here, with the "quality" set to 60, the file size is reduced by 79%.
 Don't be fooled by the implications of this label: differences in quality across most of the scale will be imperceptible to the human eye, even when performing a side-by-side comparison.

-To convert your source image to a progressive JPEG, simply tick the box labeled “progressive rendering” under “advanced options.”
+To convert your source image to a progressive JPEG, simply tick the box labeled "progressive rendering" under "advanced options."
 Some of these configuration options are almost certainly a deeper dive than the average web project will require, but they can provide you with a closer look at how the things you've learned about JPEG encoding impact file size and quality in real world use cases.